Skip to main content

 /dev/vdb: SGI XFS filesystem data (blksz 4096, inosz 512, v2 dirs)

-4. Verify the integrity of the volume data.
-Use the command appropriate for your file system:
+4. Check the integrity of the attached volume data.
+Run the command appropriate for the file system in use and check the result.

 sudo fsck -n /dev/vdb